ibm-cloud-docs/openwhisk/apigateway.md

 ## Creating your first API
 {: #api_create}

+You can create APIs using the CLI or from the console.
+{: shortdesc}

+**Before you begin**

 You must have `SpaceDeveloper` permissions in your Cloud Foundry space to create REST APIs.
 Space permissions can be seen by running `ibmcloud account space-roles <org>`.

+By default, anyone can invoke a web action by using the invocation URL, even if you secure the calling API.
+You can secure your web action by using the `require-whisk-auth web action` annotation.
+For more information, see [Securing your API web action](#api_secure).
 {: note}

+### Creating your first API using the CLI
+{: #api_create_cli}

 Before you begin, install the [{{site.data.keyword.openwhisk_short}} CLI plug-in](/docs/openwhisk?topic=cloud-functions-cli_install).

-1. Save the following code into a JavaScript file named `hello.js`.
+1. Save the following code as a JavaScript file named `hello.js`.

   ```javascript
   function main({name:name='Serverless API'}) {
       return {payload: `Hello, ${name}!`};